 You can begin to plan and organize your time while you are still collecting materials.
 Allow yourself plenty of time to review so you can avoid "cramming" new material at the end.
 Here are a few tips:

 5. Develop a study plan.

 A study plan provides a roadmap to prepare for the exams.
 It can help you understand what skills and knowledge are covered on the test and where to focus your attention.
 A written study plan can help you organize your efforts.
+ETS offers Praxis Core and Praxis II content-specific study plans (contact your Suite 201 advisor for a copy).
 While there are many online resources available, middle and high school text books are an excellent resource.

 Educational Testing Service (ETS) for Praxis offers free Computer-delivered Testing Demonstration to help you become familiar with the computer-testing experience.
 The demonstration walks you through introductory screens and the various functions of the computer-delivered tests and then an interactive feature allows you to try out these functions.